What is CFD trading and how does it work?

 Trailing stops

-A trailing stop is a stop-loss that moves with the market when it’s going in your favour, locking in potential gains.
-If the market turns, the stop stays fixed and closes your position to limit losses.
-Trailing stops aren’t guaranteed, though, so can be subject to slippage.
+A trailing stop is a dynamic stop-loss that moves with the market when it’s going in your favour, helping to lock in potential gains.
+If the market reverses direction, your trailing stop stays fixed, closing your position to limit losses.
+However, trailing stops aren’t guaranteed, so they can also be subject to slippage.

 Take-profits